oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Unlinkability

-Unlinkability is a property whereby adversaries are prevented from correlating credential presentations of the same user (beyond the user's consent).
+Unlinkability is a property whereby adversaries are prevented from correlating credential presentations of the same user beyond the user's consent.
 Otherwise, an adversary might be able to learn more about the user than the user intended to disclose, for example: